Skip to content

 Can I migrate from LiteLLM to Tetrate?
 Yes.
 Both expose OpenAI-compatible endpoints, so migration is typically a base-URL and key configuration change rather than an application rewrite.

 Can Tetrate be deployed on-premises or in our own cloud?
 Yes.
-Agent Router Enterprise supports a dedicated management plane with data planes in your own AWS, Azure, or GCP VPC or on-prem, all under a single logical control plane.
+Agent Router Enterprise uses a Tetrate-managed control plane with data planes in your own AWS, Azure, or GCP VPC or on-premises — not a fully customer-hosted deployment.

 Does Tetrate lock me into specific models or clouds?
 No. It is provider- and model-neutral, supports bring-your-own-keys, and lets you blend providers, including pinning regulated workloads to approved models or regions.